 "Sandra Joy Friesen is one of Canada's best and most adventurous pianists.
 We're thrilled to host her in SubArctic on Mile Zero's old upright.
 Jan 26."
 Jen Mesch

-RESPONS2 is currently engaged in a large-scale project with saxophonist Tommy Davis working on visual interpretations of music by Canadian composers Gordon Fitzell, Colin Labadie and Douglas Finch.
-To celebrate Canada's 150th, the performance event is scheduled for October 2017.
-Details to come!
+RESPONS2 is currently engaged in a large-scale project "Finding Bliss" with saxophonist Tommy Davis working on visual interpretations of music by Canadian composers Gordon Fitzell and Colin Labadie.

 RESPONS2 collaborator: visual artist Werner Friesen